oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_monitoring_metric_data_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>Resource group to assign to the metric.
-A resource group is a custom string that can be used as a filter.
+A resource group is a custom string that you can match when retrieving custom metrics.
 Only one resource group can be applied per metric.
 A valid resourceGroup value starts with an alphabetical character and includes only alphanumeric characters, periods (.), underscores (_), hyphens (-), and dollar signs ($).
 Avoid entering confidential information.</div>
                                             <div>Example: `frontend-fleet`</div>
                                                         </td>
             </tr>